 How to build a DIY outdoor TV cabinet.

-One of the most popular items on any backyard wish list is an outdoor TV cabinet.
+One of the most popular items on any backyard wish list is a DIY enclosure for an outdoor TV.
 This piece of furniture comes in handy whether you host football parties and movie nights, or just want to enjoy your favorite show in an open-air setting.

 Creating an outdoor TV cabinet also expands your options where entertaing’s concerned.
 Let’s face it, living room space is usually limited, and you often can fit more people in your backyard, or on your patio, to comfortably watch a big game.

-A decent wooden outdoor TV cabinet costs $400 to $600 online, or you could build one for a fraction of that.
+A decent wooden outdoor TV cabinet costs $400 to $600 online, or you could build a DIY version for a fraction of that.
 If that price is out of reach, or if you’re like Lipford and wonder, “Why buy it if you can build it?” the choice is easy.
 Here’s how to get started.